Getting Started with Minerva modules - Staff Guide

 Once you’ve built your content, use the Student Preview function to review it.
 This is useful to:

-• Check the content you want students to see is available to them;
+- Check the content you want students to see is available to them;

-• Check any content you don’t want students to see yet is hidden;
+- Check any content you don’t want students to see yet is hidden;

-• Try out Blackboard Tests and Assignments to understand the student experience and how these attempts and any feedback appear to students.
+- Try out Blackboard Tests and Assignments to understand the student experience and how these attempts and any feedback appear to students.

-Enter Student Preview by clicking the Student Preview icon in the top right.
-When you exit the Student Preview either:
+Enter Student Preview by seelcting the Student Preview icon in the top right.
+See the Review your content with Student Preview guide for more detailed guidance.

 Details & Actions